SagarDBhatt/Building-APIs-with-Swagger-and-the-OpenAPI-Specification/README.md

 -> in : query :: defines the datatype of the parameter.In our case, it is query parameter.
 Eg: http://localhost:5000/getSentinelById?id=10

+### Imp: Any paramaeter started with '-' symbol represnets array.
+For eg:  parameters: -  in : query

 paths:
   /getAllSentinelData:
     get: